SFauth/AAC-using-large-language-models/README.md

 ### 7. Future work

 How to exchange components of the system or conduct experiments?
-We have found the optimal parameters by running sweeps of the model.
-This can be done by making a changes and then using a shell-script.
+We have found the optimal parameters by running sweeps.
+This can be done by making a change and then using one of the shell-scripts.

 #### 7.1 How to **exchange** the **hyperparameters** that are **not in** the **shell-script**.